solana-developers/solana-cookbook/docs/th/references/accounts.md

 ## How to get program accounts

 Return all accounts owned by a program.
-Refer to the [guides section](../guides/get-program-accounts.md) for more information on `getProgramAccounts` and its configuration.
+Refer to the [guides section](../guides/get-program-accounts.md) for more information on `getProgramAccounts` และ its configuration.

 <CodeGroup>
   <CodeGroupItem title="TS" active>